nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

-GuestBook data are saved in the hard disk automatically after any command that changes the data.
-There is **no need** to save manually.
+GuestBook data are saved in the hard disk **automatically** after any command that changes the data.
+There is no need to save manually.

 ### Editing the data file

 GuestBook data are saved as a _JSON file_ `[JAR file location]/data/guestbook.json`.<br>
-_Advanced users are welcome to update data directly by editing that data file._
+_Advanced users may change data directly by editing that data file._

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, GuestBook will discard all data and start with an empty data file at the next run.